 - Around 1 in 18 cold calls made will actually become a potential lead, according to Gartner.

 While it may not seem like a high success rate, consider the numbers involved.
 When the average call only consumes 80 seconds of your agent’s time and knowing that more calls yield better results, it’s easy to see why it makes sense to spend time making numerous outbound cold calls.

 Cold calling leads directly to some impressive benefits, which may be why it is a practice still heavily used today.

 - Extend your business reach: Cold calling by definition is reaching out to consumers who haven’t already expressed interest.
 Even if the call doesn’t generate a sale or meeting, it’s never a waste of time to expand the number of people who are familiar with your brand.

 - Gain valuable insight: During a cold call, regardless of the outcome, you will often hear valuable questions that you may not even know consumers could have.
-Taking notes of the most common questions and tension points can help you learn important information that can be used in various business applications.
+Taking notes of the most common questions and tension points during your cold sales call can help you learn important information that can be used in various business applications.

 - Ready…set…go approach: When you train your agents in cold calling, rest assured that they can take that training and run.
 Compared to other sales methods, your management staff doesn’t have to be as hands-on in the everyday handling of cold calls.
 This can free them up for other important tasks and give your agents greater independence.